13 best online collaboration tools (pros, cons, costs, and ease of implementation)

 • All changes made to a Google Doc are saved automatically, so users can always access the latest version of the document

-• Google Docs integrates seamlessly with other Google online collaboration tools like Google Drive, Google Sheets, and Google Slides
+• Google Docs integrates seamlessly with other Google tools like Google Drive, Google Sheets, and Google Slides

 • This collaboration tool allows users to leave comments on specific sections of a document